 - running too far, too intensely, or uphill too often

 - sudden increase in physical activity without allowing your body to adjust

 - wearing old or poorly fitting shoes

-- wearing high heels daily or for prolonged durations
+- wearing high heels daily or for long periods of time

-Many treatments are available for Achilles tendonitis, ranging from home remedies, like rest and anti-inflammatory medication, to more invasive treatments, like steroid injections, platelet-rich plasma (PRP) injections, and surgery.
-Your doctor might suggest:
+Many treatments are available for Achilles tendinitis, ranging from home remedies like rest and anti-inflammatory medication to more invasive treatments like steroid injections, platelet-rich plasma (PRP) injections, and surgery.